-As outlined in the Network Provider Services Agreement, it is the responsibility of Network Providers to ensure their caregivers/foster parents transport to all scheduled/required visits and appointments; to include family visits, medical/dental/vision appointments, therapy/counseling appointments, educational/life skills trainings, etc. If a caregiver/foster parent is unable to transport, it is the responsibility of the Network Provider to arrange for alternative transportation.
+As outlined in the Network Provider Services Agreement, it is the responsibility of Network Providers to ensure their caregiver(s)/foster parent(s) transport child(ren) in their care to all scheduled/required visits and appointments; to include family visits, medical/dental/vision appointments, therapy/counseling appointments, educational/life skills trainings, etc. If a caregiver/foster parent is unable to transport, it is the responsibility of the Network Provider to arrange for alternative transportation.